This guest post was contributed by Ethan Rutherford. —Andrew Ladd, blog editor.

 Paul Yoon and Ethan Rutherford will read from their work on Thursday, Sept.
 26 at Newtonville Books @ 7 pm.

 Paul Yoon, recipient of the John C. Zacharias First Book Award, is the author of Once The Shore, a collection of stories, and Snow Hunters, a novel.
 His work has received an O. Henry Award, appeared in the Best American Short Stories, and earned him a 5 under 35 Award from the National Book Foundation.
 His story “And We Will Be Here” appeared in the Fall 2007 edition of Ploughshares.

 Ethan Rutherford’s fiction has appeared in American Short Fiction, One Story, and The Best American Short Stories.
 His first collection, The Peripatetic Coffin and Other Stories, was a B&N Discover Great New Writers pick, and was named (along with Snow Hunters) by Publishers Weekly as a Best Book of Summer 2013.
-His story “John, for Christmas” appeared in the Fall 2010 edition of Ploughshares.subscribe to Ploughshares?
+His story “John, for Christmas” appeared in the Fall 2010 edition of Ploughshares.Might we be so bold as to suggest that you subscribe to Ploughshares?